nonplayer/hammercrawl/hc_core_player.md

 When a character dies in a dungeon, there's a chance that some or all of their gear and loot might also be destroyed with them.
 Many lucky groups have salvaged all kinds of sweet loot from the bodies of their fallen comrades.
 Other more unlucky groups can find themselves trapped and hopeless when crucial plot-specific items were destroyed along with their dead friends.
 Such is the way of HAMMERCRAWL!

 To determine this, at the time of the character's death their player must make a Luck save for each and every Worn, Equipped, and Carried item, applying the now-dead character's Luck Save mod.
 For most items, the target is 10.
-For containers, make only one roll for the entire container, using its "Save" score as the target.
+For bags, make only one roll for the entire bag, using its "Save" score as the target.

 If an item fails its save, cross through it, for it is destroyed.
-If a container fails, cross through it *and* all of its contents, for they are all destroyed.
-On the plus side, if a container makes its save, there is no need to roll for any of its contents, as they all survive automatically.
+If a bag fails, cross through it *and* all of its contents, for they are all destroyed.
+On the plus side, if a bag makes its save, there is no need to roll for any of its contents, as they all survive automatically.

 ## Encounters (the Players' version)